 MCSD is working with the Georgia Department of Education to establish a framework for improving student behavior.
 This initiative is called PBIS [Positive Behavioral Interventions and Supports] and is intended to create a positive school climate by focusing on teaching good behavior in the same way that we teach math or science.
 Although consequences for unexpected behaviors still occur, being proactive and preventative through the use of proven behavioral strategies is the focus and more energy and time is spent recognizing students who exhibit positive behaviors.
-PBIS is consistent with the core principles of Response to Intervention (RtI) including multiple levels or "tiers" of interventions and supports.
+PBIS is consistent with the core principles of Multi-Tiered System of Supports (MTSS) including multiple levels or "tiers" of interventions and supports.